 To the TGbe Editor: change the P.L.
 431.36 as following:

 For a 40 MHz EHT PPDU or ER preamble, the U-SIG content shall be identical in both 20 MHz subchannels.
 For an 80 MHz EHT PPDU or ER preamble, the U-SIG content shall be identical in all nonpunctured 20 MHz subchannels.
-For a 160/320 MHz EHT PPDU or ER preamble, the U-SIG content shall be identical in all nonpunctured 20 MHz subchannels within each 80 MHz subblock, and the U-SIG content in different 80 MHz subblocks may be different.
+For a 160/320 MHz EHT MU PPDU or ER preamble, the U-SIG content shall be identical in all nonpunctured 20 MHz subchannels within each 80 MHz subblock, and the U-SIG content in different 80 MHz subblocks may be different.
+For a 160/320MHz EHT TB PPDU, the U-SIG content shall be identical in all nonpuncutred 20MHz subchannels within the PPDU bandwidth.